dhiogoboza/covid19-moving-average/README.md

-# COVID19 Cases Moving Average
+# Moving average in cases of covid-19

-Moving average graph with covid19 data in state of Rio Grande do Norte - Brazil.
+Moving average graph with covid-19 data in state of Rio Grande do Norte - Brazil.

 ## Requirements